HicaroD/PasteBinGen/README.md

    2. **Paste format options**

       If you want to see the format options for enabling syntax highlighting, see that [list](https://pastebin.com/doc_api#5).

+      If you don't set any formating option, it will have no syntax highlighting.

 ### Help